 Like risk scores, trends are used to adjust all historical benchmark years to BY3 and then BY3 to each performance year.
-While trends continue to be based on the assignable population and retrospectively determined at the end of each performance year, CMS has proposed to replace the national trend adjustments in Agreement Period 1 and the regional trend adjustments in Agreement Periods 2 and later with a blend of regional and national trends for all agreement periods.
-When blending the regional and national trends, the national trend will be weighted by the ACO's average market share in its region, and the regional trend will receive the remaining weight.
-For example, the trend for an ACO with 70% market share will be weighted 70% national trend and 30% regional trend.1
+While trends continue to be based on the assignable population and retrospectively determined at the end of each performance year, CMS has replaced the national trend adjustments in Agreement Period 1 and the regional trend adjustments in Agreement Periods 2 and later with a blend of regional and national trends for all agreement periods.
+When blending the regional and national trends, the national trend is now weighted by the ACO's average market share in its region, and the regional trend receives the remaining weight.
+For example, the trend for an ACO with 70% market share is weighted 70% national trend and 30% regional trend.3